The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

-which is the relativistic formula governing the evolution of linear peculiar velocities in an Einstein-de Sitter cosmology.
-Note that in deriving the above we have also used the background relation $\dot{H}=-3H^2/2$, together with the linear commutation laws $({\rm D}^av_a)^{\cdot}={\rm D}^a\dot{v}_a-H{\rm D}^av_a$ and $({\rm D}_a\vartheta)^{\cdot}={\rm D}_a\dot{\vartheta}-H{\rm D}_a\vartheta$.
-Expression (\ref{GRlddotv1}) is a non-homogeneous differential equation, the homogeneous component of which reads\footnote{The terms homogeneous/non-homogeneous refer to the nature of the differential equation and not to the homogeneity, or not, of the host spacetime.
-The latter is both inhomogeneous and anisotropic at the linear level.}
+The expression (\ref{GRlddotv1}) is a non-homogeneous differential equation, and its homogeneous component of reads as\footnote{The terms homogeneous andnon-homogeneous refer to the nature of the differential equation and not to the homogeneity (or lack thereof) of the host spacetime.
+We remind the reader that the latter is both inhomogeneous and anisotropic at the linear level.}

 and accepts the solution